 I will mention Scotland for reasons that I am sure Members will understand, particularly the noble and learned Lord, Lord Hope, and my other colleagues from Scotland.
 I am grateful to the Law Society of Scotland for the information concerning Scotland.
 My good friend Michael Clancy helped me with this.
 He has been helping a lot of Members of this House with amendments.
 He managed to get some information from Tamasin Dorosti in the Law Societies’ Brussels office—the Law Society of Scotland, along with the Law Society in Wales and the Law Society of Northern Ireland, have a combined office in Brussels, which is very useful indeed.
-She gave me information about money from the European Regional Development Fund going to Scotland, which again will be jeopardised if we come out of the European Union if the amendment is not passed or there is no clear guarantee that the money will be replicated.
+She gave me information about money from the European Regional Development Fund going to Scotland, which again will be jeopardised if we come out of the European Union and the amendment is not passed or there is no clear guarantee that the money will be replicated.

 Out of the European Regional Development Fund, which is €196 billion, in total Scotland secured a total investment of €941 million, split across the ERDF and the European Social Fund.
-The ERDF allocation was €476 million and the ESF allocation €464 million.
+The ERDF allocation was €476 million and the ESF allocation was €464 million.
 That provides the following strategic interventions: business competitiveness; developing Scotland’s workforce; green infrastructure; innovation; the low-carbon infrastructure transition fund; low-carbon travel and transport; a resource-efficient circular economy; smart cities; social inclusion and poverty reduction; and youth employment initiatives.
 They are all positive go-ahead areas that need continuing support.
 They will again be in jeopardy if the Government do not come up with the equivalent resources directly to these kinds of projects.
 That means contacting them, not just at arm’s length, and indicating that they will get the same kind of support.

 Then there is the European Agricultural Fund for Rural Development, which in total is €96 billion.
 Some €1.68 billion has been allocated to Scotland for the seven-year period from 2014 to 2020.
 A central priority of the Scottish RDP, which is funded through the European Agricultural Fund for Rural Development, is restoring, preserving and enhancing ecosystems relating to agriculture and forestry.
 Approximately 80% of the total funding is allocated to this priority, targeting more than 6 million hectares of agricultural and forestry areas through environmental land management targeted to specific biodiversity, water management and soil erosion objectives.
 Anyone who understands the countryside in Scotland in particular will know how important that is.
 Specifically, for each of the three focus areas, around 20% of agricultural land and almost 40% of forest areas will be put under contract, contributing to increased biodiversity and better water management, and preventing soil erosion.
 In addition, restructuring and modernisation plans, covering roughly 16% of Scottish agricultural holdings, will be available with a view to boosting the productivity of farming and forestry, thereby creating economic growth and more jobs.
 Support for this LEADER campaign is expected to create more than 550 jobs in the rural areas of Scotland—a large number in rural areas—and almost 13,000 training places will be created to foster innovation, knowledge transfer, co-operation, more sustainable farming practices and stronger rural businesses.

 Finally on Scotland, there is the European Maritime and Fisheries Fund, of which Scotland has been allocated €107.7 million.
-These projects include 180 fishing vessel modernisation projects and other schemes to help with marketing, research and to help to develop ports.
+These projects include 180 fishing vessel modernisation projects and other schemes to help with marketing, research and to develop ports.
 The EMFF helps fishermen in the transition to sustainable fishing, which again is a very important transition.
 It supports coastal communities to diversify their economies when fishing is no longer able to sustain them.
 It finances projects that create new jobs and improve quality of life across European coasts, and it makes it easier for applicants to access financing.
 If Members would like more information about the EMFF, they can find it on the European Union website.
 It would then become clear to Members, even to members of the Government, that the European Regional Development Fund, the stabilisation fund, the fund for rural development and the maritime and fisheries fund are vital in providing assistance.
 The noble Lord, Lord Callanan, is shaking his head.